Use SharePoint As a Content Source

 Either your SharePoint has no data or the content source wasn't successfully set up if the number of Total Documents remains zero.

-First Crawl
+After the First Crawl

 Return to the Content Sources screen and click in Actions.
 The number of indexed documents is updated after the crawl is complete.
 You can view crawl progress in in Actions.
 Documentation on crawl progress is in View Crawl Logs.